Have you heard of Natural Language Processing (NLP)?

 In the context of eCommerce, NLU drives site search.
 This is where users speak, or type how they speak, expect to be understood and given the information they need.
 On the other hand, chatbots generate language.
 They speak back to the user, generate language and, therefore, are driven by NLG.

 Given our unnatural search tendencies, natural language product search wasn’t really a motivating factor in the adoption of AI for eCommerce (Gartner 2019).
-Understanding natural language wasn’t prioritized because that’s not how people were communicating online, so applications of AI were focused elsewhere.
+Understanding natural language wasn’t prioritized because that’s not how people were communicating online, so applications of AI were focused elsewhere and simplistic machine translation remained the norm.

 Things are changing though.
 While people searching how they speak is still far from being commonplace, this behavior has been increasing in recent years.
 Google’s search, Apple’s Siri, and Facebook’s Graph Search are perhaps some of the most well-known cases and are setting the bar very high for eCommerce players.